A Short History of Telegraphy

 Around 1906, Jay Morton and Charles Krumm of Chicago started experimenting with machines that worked on what is known as the start-stop principle.
 It still used a five unit code, like the Baudot and Murray systems, but the transmitters and receivers come to rest when not actually processing a character.

-Principle of Start/ Stop To send a character, first a 'start' element is sent to line.
+To send a character, first a 'start' element is sent to line.
 This starts the receiver going.
 Next come the five code elements, and finally a 'stop' element.
 The stop element can go on until the start of the next character, but it has to have a minimum length to let the receiver come to a halt.
 So minor speed differences between ends are automatically put right at the start of each character.
 This means simpler governors and no need for special synch signals.

 Morton and Krumm formed a company with the totally unmemorable name of Morkrum to make their machine.
 It started to be used around 1920.
 However, they chose a better name for the machine: it was called the Teletype.
 The Teletype printed straight onto paper tape at up to 40 words per minute.
+(A typical Morkrum page printer from the period is illustrated at the bottom of the previous page.)

-Printer No 1 When these machines started arriving in Britain, Creed lost no time in meeting the challenge with a whole series of machines.
-Starting with the Model 1P page printer, then the 2P Picture: BT
+When these machines started arriving in Britain, Creed lost no time in meeting the challenge with a whole series of machines.
+Starting with the Model 1P page printer, left [Picture: BT Archive], then the 2P and finally the Model 3 tape printer, Creed’s first combined start-stop machine, was introduced in 1927 for the Post office telegram service.

-The famous model 7 page printing teleprinter came in 1931 and was used for the inland Telex service.
+The famous model 7 page printing teleprinter, below, came in 1931 and was used for the inland Telex service.
 It worked at a speed of 400 characters a minute, about 66 words a minute, using a code based on the Murray code.
 It was later recognised as International Telegraph Alphabet No 2 - the one still in use today for Telex and RTTY.

 Radio takes to the air

 Of course, all these early telegraph systems were intended to be used over cable circuits.
 But at the same time as telegraphs were growing from infancy, radio was also growing up as means of transmission.
 It all started with the experimental work of Oersted and Hertz.
 They showed it was possible for the unknown waves to travel without wires.
 Maxwell’s theoretical calculations showed how it all worked.
+[Maxwell picture: Science Museum]

 The first transmissions used hand sent Morse code, but so as to get as much traffic over the air waves as they could, the telegraph companies were soon using automatic transmitters and receivers - and later, printing teleprinters.